Dana Tai Soon Burgess: Recent work

 On August 11, 2013, Dana Tai Soon Burgess Dance Company performed a new dance work Revenant Elegy at The National Gallery of Art, inspired by their Diaghilev and the Ballets Russes Exhibit, organized by the Victoria and Albert Museum of London.
 This was followed by a residency at the National Portrait Gallery, where Burgess created a dance work called Homage inspired by the museum's "Dancing the Dream" exhibition.
 Both Revenant Elegy and Homage were performed at the Kennedy Center in February, 2014.

-He was the first Smithsonian choreographer-in-residence at the National Portrait Gallery from 2013-2014.
+He was the first Smithsonian choreographer-in-residence at the National Portrait Gallery from 2013 to 2014.
 In April 2014, Burgess premiered the new work Confluence there to critical acclaim.
 Burgess and his dancers were featured as part of the museum's “Dancing the Dream” exhibition, where his portrait hung alongside modern-dance pioneers including Isadora Duncan and Martha Graham, and contemporary 'masters' Twyla Tharp and Mark Morris.
 Audiences and museum tourists were able to observe the "living exhibit" of Burgess choreographing and rehearsing with his dancers from August, 2013 through July, 2014.

 Burgess' portrait was previously featured at the National Portrait Gallery in the KYOPO exhibit, a work by artist CYJO in 2011.
 Burgess's 2008 surrealist work "Hyphen" was re-staged to be included alongside an orchestral multimedia performance called "KYOPO: Multiplicity" by CYJO in the museum's Kogod Courtyard in 2012.

 In May 2014 he told Smithsonian magazine that his work Confluence, created as part of DTSBDC's residency at National Portrait Gallery, explored “an underlying inter-connectedness" of all people.
-When asked if this work was "influenced by America’s increasingly diverse population", he said, “Yes, I think the cultural terrain is changing as is my company’s focus.
-Somehow I feel that my aesthetic is embracing a much larger vision of humanity’s shared emotional journey.”
+When asked if this work was "influenced by America's increasingly diverse population", he said, “Yes, I think the cultural terrain is changing as is my company's focus.
+Somehow I feel that my aesthetic is embracing a much larger vision of humanity's shared emotional journey.”